 The Zetema Project was founded in 2016 by Mark Zitter, a healthcare services entrepreneur concerned about the state of US healthcare.
 More specifically, Mark was worried that the poorly informed and non-productive national conversation about healthcare was unlikely to lead to positive changes in the system.
 He created Zetema as a way to improve the quality and productivity of that conversation.

 The Zetema Project membership consists of a group of approximately 35 panelists representing a wide variety of political viewpoints and industry stakeholder groups.
-Members meet two to three times annually, with the first meetings held in January and September of 2017.
+Members meet two to three times annually, with the first meeting held in January 2017 and the most recent meeting held in January 2018 .
 Zetema panelist meetings are closed to the public.
 Press attend by invitation only.

 The January 2017 meeting explored the roles, records, and ramifications of government vs. private sector involvement in healthcare, as well as optimal functions going forward.
 Key issues discussed included: